2019 European Parliament election in the United Kingdom: Later events

 On 21 May, the Prime Minister and Leader of the Conservative Party, Theresa May made a speech outlining her plan to introduce an EU withdrawal agreement bill in June that would allow the Commons to make amendments, e.g. in favour of a Customs Union or a second referendum, but this was received badly by much of her own party as well as by other parties.
 There were growing calls for her to resign on 22 May, the day before the election.
 Andrea Leadsom, the Leader of the House of Commons, resigned on the evening of 22 May.
 May had planned to publish the bill on Friday 24 May, but on polling day, she abandoned that plan, with publication delayed until early June.
 On the day after the vote, May announced that she would resign as party leader on 7 June.

 There were several reports on the day of problems encountered by non-UK UK-resident EU citizens not being able to vote because their paperwork had not been processed in time, with opposition politicians raising concerns as to whether there had been systemic failures.
 At least three councils admitted that the compressed timescale of the election meant that they had not been able to send postal ballots out in time for some voters overseas.
-A report by The Guardian after the election found that there were low levels of completion of UC1 forms, required by UK-resident EU citizens in order for them to vote in the UK, in many parts of the country.
+A report by The Guardian after the election found that in many parts of the country there were low levels of completion of UC1 forms, required by UK-resident EU citizens in order for them to vote in the UK.
 After the election, the European Commission complained to the UK government about the "obstacles" faced by EU citizens in voting.
 A month later, the Dutch Interior Ministry stated that almost half the local UK registration officials had failed to send the UC1 data to the Dutch authorities, and that a portion of the data sent was unusable, despite complaints by the Dutch government about similar issues in 2014.